 ⚠️ Most important foods to avoid

-Raw/undercooked eggs and meat (Salmonella, Listeria), unpasteurised milk and cheese (Listeria), raw papaya especially in first trimester (uterine contractions), high-mercury fish like shark and swordfish (neurotoxic), and alcohol (no safe level exists).
+Raw or undercooked eggs and meat (Salmonella, Toxoplasma), unpasteurized milk and soft cheese (Listeria), high-mercury fish like shark and swordfish, raw fish sushi, cold deli meats unless heated, and alcohol (no safe level exists).

 Frequently Asked Questions